-Returns the amount of Hall sensor counts that have been measured from the last time this query was made.
+Returns the amount of Internal sensor (Hall, SinCos, Resolver) counts that have been measured from the last time this query was made.
 Relative counter read is sometimes easier to work with, compared to full counter reading, as smaller numbers are usually returned.